contember/docs/docs/intro/how-it-works.md

 ```
 Of course, Contember Engine also works with complex structures, and you can define any kind of relationships between entities.
 Find out more in a chapter [defining schema](/reference/engine/schema/overview.md).

-With Contember Admin you can create any management interface you want.
+With Contember Interface you can create any management interface you want.
 For example the post edit page will be as simple as this:

 ```typescript jsx
 export const postEdit = (